-The Gallivant in Rye is a gorgeous hipstery haven for you and your other half.
+The Gallivant in Rye is a gorgeous hipstery haven.
 Beach, fine dining and a massage hut...?
 Hell yeah!

 You’ll find The Gallivant, a little slice of coastal cool, just outside Rye, directly opposite the gorgeous golden sands of Camber Beach.
 This beach-front motel has a California feel about it – seriously laid-back luxury.
 You are right on the road (it’s not called a converted motel for nothing) but it’s the closest you can get to the beach.
 If you live in west Kent, Rye is probably one of your nearest sea-side destinations – around 50 mins drive from the Tunbridge Wells area or 30 mins or less if you’re more towards Tenterden.
 From London it’s a 90-minute high-speed train journey into Rye.

 There’s more than a touch of the Hamptons beach-home about this place, think Shaker-style greys and creams and sheep-skin rugs and crisp white sheets.
 Outside your room there’s a shingle and grassy communal garden area, a ‘Beach Hut’ for beauty and massage treatments and excellent award-winning restaurant.
 There’s loads of retro touches dotted about – like the rotary dial phone (ah, nostalgia) in the bedrooms and wooden boardgames for the dining room.
 Everything is about deliberately understated quality – making it a hipstery haven for those in the know.